nburnet1/ignition-sift/README.md

 To get the most out of Ignition **Flint**, installing the project scan endpoint will enable the gateway to show your changes in realtime.

 [Project Scan Endpoint](https://github.com/bw-design-group/ignition-project-scan-endpoint/releases/download/v0.0.4/Project-Scan-Endpoint.modl)

+# Disclaimer
+Ignition Sift is an independent, unofficial VS Code extension and is not affiliated with, endorsed by, or sponsored by Inductive Automation.